rsksmart/rif-marketplace-dev/README.md

 The folder `./data` contains the current mounted file system for each service:

-- /db - current db files
+- /db - current Postgres DB files
+- /ganache
+  - /database - ganache blockchain DB files
 - /rskj
-  - /database - rskj blockchain db files
+  - /database - rskj blockchain DB files
   - /logs - contains the logs

 > You can remove the data folder for a fresh start.